ChristophePelletier/project-7/README.md

 ## Installation

 ### Back

+- npm install
+- npm start

 ### Front

+- npm install
+- npm run serve

 ## Usage

-- !!! after npm install -->
-- Run `npm start`.
+### Back

+- You can use the .env-model for the environment variables --> first rename the file : .env
+  --> then choose the RTS : the signature for the encoding of the jsonweboken --> then choose the name of your database
+  --> theN add you DATABASEUSER and your DATABASEPASSWORD of your MYSQL database
+- At the root of the back, create an "images" directory where the images will be downloaded

+### Front

+### Back and Front

-- Images are downloaded in the "image" directory at the root --> do no delete or change the name of this directory -Use `Ctrl+C` in the terminal to stop the local server.
+- Use `Ctrl+C` in the terminal to stop the local server.